shadowed1/Aurora/README.md

 - Adds .bashrc for flatpak commands to actually work.

-### Limitations:
-- Currently lacking Crostini's integration with the shelf

-- To do:
-`Default web browser support, proper d-bus implementation, steam shortcuts` <br>

 ### Changelog:
 0.01: `Release` <br>
 0.02: `Removed .bashrc file and added append capability.
 Added check to make sure not to install anywhere but Borealis.